Do I need a peak flow meter to track my asthma?

 • Have difficulty understanding the signs that your asthma is worsening

-Patients who meet these criteria will typically use peak flow to establish an initial baseline measurement.
-Then, Dr. Madden explains, once their asthma is being managed well, patients would use peak flow measurement in the case of flare-ups—when they experience symptoms like wheezing or shortness of breath and want to know if it’s their asthma or something else.
+People who meet these criteria will typically use peak flow to establish an initial baseline measurement.
+Then, Dr. Madden explains, once their asthma is being managed well, people with asthma typically use peak flow measurement in the case of flare-ups—when they experience symptoms like wheezing or shortness of breath and want to know if it’s their asthma or something else.

 How to use a peak flow meter

-If it makes sense to measure peak flow as part of your asthma treatment plan, doing so is relatively simple using a small device called a peak flow meter.
+If it makes sense to measure peak flow as part of your asthma treatment plan, doing so is relatively simple with a small device called a peak flow meter.
 While there are several types of meters, they all generally work the same way to gauge your ability to quickly push air out of your lungs.
-Your doctor will recommend the best one for you.
+Your HCP will recommend the best one for you.

 “It’s important to know how to use a peak flow meter appropriately,” says Madden.
-A nurse or a respiratory therapist will typically teach you how to use the meter and will observe you using it to make sure you’re getting an accurate measurement.
+A nurse or a respiratory therapist will typically teach you how to use the meter.
+Then they will observe you using it to make sure you’re getting an accurate measurement.

 To best measure your peak flow, be sure to follow these steps at the same time each day: